harbidel/Live-Accident-Detection/README.md

 # Live-Accident-Detection
-Live accident on road detection using Computer Vision
+Using Computer vision to detect Live accident on road